citp/privacy-policy-historical/h/he/hem/hemsmedia.com.md

-> *The following text is extracted and transformed from the hemsmedia.com privacy policy that was archived on 2017-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170511132135id_/http%3A//hemsmedia.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hemsmedia.com privacy policy that was archived on 2017-08-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170811171318id_/http%3A//hemsmedia.com/privacy-policy) for the most accurate reproduction.*

-# Bulk Sms india ,Promotional Sms ,Enterprises Bulk Sms Hemsmedia
+# Privacy Policy - HemsMedia - Bulk SMS India | Promotional SMS | Transactional SMS

 ### PRIVACY STATEMENT

-This privacy statement discloses the privacy practices for [www.hemsmedia.com](http://www.hemsmail.com/)
+This privacy statement discloses the privacy practices for [www.hemsmedia.com](https://web.archive.org/web/20161102134828/http://www.hemsmail.com/)

 ### HEMSTM MEDIA HAS AGREED TO NOTIFY YOU OF:

   * What personally identifiable information of yours or third party’s is collected from you through the web site
   * The organization that is collecting the information
   * How the information is used
-  * With whom the information may be shared
+  * With whom the information may shared
   * What are the choices available to you with regards to collection, use and distribution of the information
   * What are the kind of security procedures that are in place to protect the loss, misuse or alteration of information that is under HemsTM MEDIA’s control
   * How can you correct any inaccuracies in the information collected